About the Berman Jewish DataBank

 The DataBank acquires materials – including reports, slides, data files and methodological documentation – from organizations and communities that sponsor and commission studies, and from researchers who conduct and produce them.
 We extend our gratitude to the commissioning organizations and researchers whose cooperation in providing materials makes our work possible.

-The DataBank is a proud partner of the Berman Jewish Policy Archive (BJPA) at NYU's Robert F. Wagner Graduate School of Public Service and the Center for Judaic Studies and Contemporary Jewish Life at the University of Connecticut.
+The DataBank proudly collaborates with the Berman Jewish Policy Archive (BJPA) at NYU's Robert F. Wagner Graduate School of Public Service and the Center for Judaic Studies and Contemporary Jewish Life at the University of Connecticut.

 The DataBank and BJPA share online search and other functionality that enable users to access both collections from either website.